Cody902105/CCBackend/README.md

 Things I still need to add are:
   -Custom Tags (For binders and decks)
+  -I need to add a settings pannel to the frontend to interact with the backend, perhaps I store these settings on the database?
+This will require some thought.
   -I'll add a licence thats open source like MIT or APACHE -Documentation for API endpoints